pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

 # Deploy a PingAccess Cluster Locally Without a Server Profile

 !!! warning "Demo Use Only"
-    The instructions in this document are for testing and learning, and not intended for use in production.
+    The instructions in this document are for testing and learning and are not intended for use in production.

 ## Purpose
-To create and deploy a default PingAccess Cluster, without having to create a custom server profile.
-This will allow you to quickly bring up the PingAccess UI and conduct and tests you need.
+Create and deploy a default PingAccess Cluster, without having to create a custom server profile.
+This process will allow you to quickly bring up the PingAccess UI and conduct any tests you need.

 ## Prerequisites

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 * Access to a Kubernetes cluster
-* Access to eks AWS image repository and the image tags
+* Access to EKS AWS image repository and the image tags

 ## Steps
 1. Confirm that your kuberenetes context and namespace are set correctly